 How can I help facilitate during the workshop for my students?

-You can help facilitate by ensuring you are all set-up with equipment and resources to have a seamless experience and amazing time.
+• You can help facilitate by ensuring you are all set-up with equipment and resources to have a seamless fun experience.
 Prepare and get your pupils excited – tell them about the workshop, ask them to be all ears, eyes and hands so that you can interact with the iOi team and support your class during the workshop.
-If you have teaching support, please brief them on what will be happening, or ask them to join you for the Teacher Prep session.
-They are also welcome to complete the Thinkific training.

 I didn’t hear one of the instructions as part of the broadcast!
 What shall I do?

-Where can I find likeminded Teachers and share some of the amazing work my pupils have made?
+Where can I find likeminded teachers and share some of the amazing work my pupils have made?

-If you sign up to Thinkific, here you’ll find your fellow teachers and educators with whom you can collaborate, ask questions to them and the iOi team and share ideas and photos of your work.
+If you sign up to ImagineED, here you’ll find your fellow teachers and educators with whom you can collaborate, ask questions to them and the iOi team and share ideas and photos of your work.

-What is Show and Tell?
+What is the Grand Show and Tell?